stefanbohacek/challenges/content/about.md

 # {{ title }}

+Recurring monthly and weekly challenges are a great way to learn or improve a new skill, and find a community of people with shared interests.
+[Read more about my own experience on my blog.](https://stefanbohacek.com/project/recurring-creative-challenges/)

-This site is currently maintained by [Stefan Bohacek](https://stefanbohacek.com).
+This site is currently maintained by me, its creator, [Stefan Bohacek](https://stefanbohacek.com).
 Here's how to get in touch:

 - reach out to [@stefan](https://stefanbohacek.online/@stefan) on Mastodon
 - send an email to [stefan@stefanbohacek.com](mailto:stefan@stefanbohacek.com)